SmartlyDressedGames/Unturned-Docs/items/supply-asset.rst

 Supply Assets
 =============

-Crafting supplies are items primarily intended to be used as ingredients in crafting blueprints.
+Supplies (or "crafting supplies") are created from the ItemSupplyAsset class.
+They are items primarily intended to be used as ingredients in crafting blueprints.
 They can neither be held nor equipped.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.